 UCSD Engineering Honor Society Wins Most Outstanding Chapter Award

 Tau Beta Pi is open to the top eighth of juniors and top fifth of seniors at the Jacobs School.
-To be initiated, you need to put in 15 hours of work for the honor society.
+To be initiated, prospective members are required to put in 15 hours of work for the honor society.
 Members are encouraged to continue participating in activities long after the minimum service requirement is met.

 Jacobs School of Engineering